linemos/introduction-to-kubernetes/tasks/build-docker-images.md

 The version is useful to separate different builds from each other and to create specific versions for test or prod.

-## 4.2 Run the docker container locally
+## 4.2 Run the docker container locally [OPTIONAL]

+It is useful to try to run your application locally with docker images, but it is not necessary.
+We recommend skipping this task and do it after you have deployed your application to the cloud :blush:

 **Stop frontend and backend**